Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 ![Aikatsu_Friend_NCOP_graph](images/descale_good_graph.png)
 ```
 Output:
 Kernel: bicubic AR: 1.78 B: 0.33 C: 0.33
 Native resolution(s) (best guess): 810p
 ```
 The results are very clear.
-There's a couple of deviations, but there's a very clear spike going down to 810p.
+There are a couple of deviations, but there's a very clear spike going down to 810p.
 This is a good result
 for testing out varying kernels.